 The Society has accrued future obligations for post-employment benefits using the projected benefits method prorated on service.
 The Society's employees include Administrative, Parks Board and Child Care.
-The compensation, including employee future benefits of Administrative and Parks Board employees, is funded directly by the City.
-Child Care employees' compensation, including future benefits, is the responsibility of the Society.

 The Society records actuarial gains and losses directly in net assets in the period they arise.